jhower786/imathas_web_guide/index.md

   <img class="livepollimg" src="./img/Running Guide pic11.png" alt="sample picture" > <br> <br>

   12)	To start the assessment and have it shown to students, click on "Start Assessment".
 This will send the assessment to all of the students’ screens.
-You will be able to see the time running on the upper right-hand side.
-Note: if you have students that cannot see the question, have them refresh the page or click on the Live Poll link again in Canvas. <br>
+You will be able to see the time running on the upper right-hand side. <br>
+  <i> Note: if you have students that cannot see the question, have them refresh the page or click on the Live Poll link again in Canvas. </i> <br>
   <img class="livepollimg" src="./img/Running Guide pic12.png" alt="sample picture" > <br> <br>